What did the SNEWS team read that other industry insiders might find interesting? Read on to find out!

 Did you read anything awesome this week?
-Email us because we want to read it, too.
+Email us a link because we want to read it, too.